lueasf/AttacksDetector/README.md

 - _Python Libs_ : Pandas, Sklearn, Keras, Tensorflow,...
 - _InfluxDB_ is used here to simulate a scenario where the data is stored in this database.
 - _Telegraf_ is used here to collect the data from the database and send it to the ML-based intrusion detector.
+- _Docker_ is used to create a container for the ML-based intrusion detector.
+- _GCP_ is used to deploy the ML-based intrusion detector in the cloud.

 ## Installation